 Two years ago, Democrats clinched a trifecta in the Old Dominion for the first time in a generation by winning control of the Virginia House of Delegates and Senate.
 Since then, Virginia Democrats have ratcheted up a long list of policy accomplishments, including a significant expansion of access to voting and a state-level voting rights act that took Virginia from the second hardest state to vote to one of the easiest.
 On Nov.
 2, voters will go to the polls to elect a new governor to replace term-limited Gov. Ralph Northam (D).
 The offices of lieutenant governor and attorney general, as well as all 100 seats in the House of Delegates, will also be on the ballot.
 The Virginia Senate is not up for election until 2023.

 Former Gov. Terry McAuliffe (D) is running for reelection to his old job (Virginia is the only state that prohibits governors from serving consecutive terms).
-His opponent, businessman Glenn Youngkin (R), has tried to walk a tightrope between maintaining loyalty to Trump without alienating voters in Virginia’s rapidly-growing and diversifying suburbs.
-He’s acknowledged President Biden’s victory while calling for election audits — indeed, his only substantive policy proposal for most of the campaign has been to create an “election integrity commission.”
-Youngkin has also signaled support for rolling back gun-safety laws Virginia enacted after a 2019 shooting in Virginia Beach, limit abortion access and called Virginia’s Medicaid expansion “sad.”
+His opponent, businessman Glenn Youngkin (R), has tried to walk a tightrope between maintaining loyalty to Trump without alienating voters in Virginia’s rapidly growing and diversifying suburbs.
+He’s acknowledged President Joe Biden’s victory while calling for election audits — indeed, his only substantive policy proposal for most of the campaign has been to create an “election integrity commission.”
+Youngkin has also signaled support for rolling back gun safety laws Virginia enacted after a 2019 shooting in Virginia Beach, limiting abortion access and called Virginia’s Medicaid expansion “sad.”

 Voters in Virginia face a stark choice: they can continue the substantial progress of the last two years or elect a governor willing to indulge Trump’s unfounded claims about the 2020 election.
 While Virginia hasn’t elected a Republican to statewide office since 2009, the elections in the Old Dominion are the most competitive on the ballot this year and the GOP could win under the right circumstances.
 With many of the same issues popping up in the Virginia races as in national politics — like vaccine mandates, critical race theory and public safety — what happens in Virginia will both be a test of how blue the state is and may have ramifications for how the parties approach the midterms next year.